rallep71/dinox/README.md

 DinoX is a modern XMPP (Jabber) messaging client for Linux built with **GTK4** and **libadwaita**.

-Based on the excellent [Dino](https://dino.im) project, DinoX adds additional features like System Tray support, MUJI group video calls, message retraction, advanced MUC moderation and more.
+DinoX features System Tray support, MUJI group video calls, voice messages, message retraction, advanced MUC moderation and more.

 ## Key Features